websauna/websauna/docs/source/tutorials/deployment/freeze.rst

 Introduction
 ============

 Before you can start deploying your application you first must freeze it Python package dependencies.
-Freezing is a proces where :term:`pip` reads the versions of all installed packages in a local virtual environment and then produces a ``requirements.txt`` out of them.
+Freezing is a process where :term:`pip` reads the versions of all installed packages in a local virtual environment and then produces a ``requirements.txt`` out of them.

 How to perform a freeze
 =======================